{{ summaryHeading }}

 How to Use This Tool:

 1. Choose Band count.
-Use 4 band for two significant digits, 5 band for three significant digits, or 6 band when the part has a temperature coefficient band after the tolerance band.
+Select 4 band for two significant digits, 5 band for three significant digits, or 6 band when a temperature coefficient band follows the tolerance band.

-5. Open Advanced only when the rounded display needs more or fewer digits.
-Display precision changes the summary, tables, chart labels, and structured output without changing the decoded resistance.
+5. Open Advanced only when the rounded display needs adjustment.
+Display precision changes summary, table, chart, export, and JSON formatting; it does not change the decoded resistance.

 Interpreting Results: